kalamuna/kalapress/README.md

 Once fluid typography is enabled, there are some additional settings that need to be added to your font size option.

-- Inside "fluid", enter your min and max font-size values.
+- Inside "fluid", enter your `min` and `max` `font-size` values.
-- min: the minimum font size.
+- `min`: the minimum font size.
 This is shown on viewports below 768px.
-- max: The maximum font size.
+- `max`: The maximum font size.
 This is shown on viewports above 1600px.

 ```
 {